Xyves/FocusBloom/README.md

 Key components include:

 - **Pomodoro Timer Component**: The main productivity interface where users can start, pause, and reset timers.
 Users can customize focus and break durations to match their workflow.
-- **Authentication Modal**: Provides login and sign-up functionality without leaving the main page.
+- **Authentication Panel**: Provides login and sign-up functionality without leaving the main page.
-- **Account Management Modal**: Allows authenticated users to edit account information, update passwords, and manage their profile settings.
+- **Account Management**: Allows authenticated users to update passwords.
-- **Timer Settings Component**: Allows users to customize timer lengths and save their preferences.
+- **Timer Settings Panel**: Allows users to customize timer lengths and save their preferences.
-- **Background Customization Component**: Lets users change the application background and personalize their focus environment.
+- **Background Customization Panel**: Lets users change the application background and personalize their focus environment.

 ## Tech Stack & Features